Download the print version

 12.32 An agency or minister who applies for a vexatious applicant declaration has the onus of establishing that the declaration should be made (s 89K(3)).
 As noted above at [12.7], an agency must establish a clear and convincing need for a declaration.

-12.33 Prior to deciding to apply for a declaration an agency should consider telling the person concerned that the option is being considered and inviting them to consult with a view to removing the need for a declaration.
-An agency should also approach the OAIC to discuss the form that an application should take and the evidence that may be required in support.
+12.33 In general, prior to deciding to apply for a declaration an agency should tell the person concerned that the option is being considered and invite them to consult with a view to removing the need for a declaration.
+If this has not occurred, the agency should include the reasons for not telling the person concerned in their application to the Information Commissioner.

 12.34 An application for a vexatious applicant declaration must include: